 Welcome to the Industrial Heritage Network SOUTH EAST (IHNSE) page!

-Our next meeting will be held at the National Museum of the Royal Navy on the 8th November – do get in touch if you’d like to join us!
+Our next meeting was hosted by the National Museum of the Royal Navy on the 8th November 2019

 The Association for Industrial Archaeology (AIA) is the national organisation for Britain.
 The AIA encourages and promotes the public benefit of the study of, and research in, the archaeology of industry and the industrial period, and promotes education in the identification, recognition and conservation of the industrial heritage.
 The Association funds Restoration Grants; awards cash prizes for research and publications; sponsors new research; lobbies bodies concerned with legislation, planning and funding; unites individuals, local societies, academics and field professionals; represents industrial archaeology nationally and internationally; runs conferences and practical workshops; publishes a biannual academic journal, Industrial Archaeology Review, and a quarterly newsletter, Industrial Archaeology News.

 The Bluebell Railway has the largest collection of locomotives operating the longest steam hauled service in Sussex, running 11 miles from Sheffield Park to East Grinstead.
 The Bluebell Railway offers a unique experience for families, enthusiasts and tourists alike; offering family days out, special events, visiting engines, and dining services including an onsite pub and supper trains.
 Home to the prestigious ‘Golden Arrow’ and ‘Wealden Rambler’ first class dining trains, the Bluebell is the perfect location for weddings, corporate events or filming locations.
 For more information on upcoming events or to book with us follow us on our social media pages.